chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 `vagrant up`
 This takes the Vagrantfile, applies it, and uses OVFtool to deploy it to the ESXi host using the aforementioned plugin.

+If the box is shutdown and booting it is necessary without provisioning

+\` vagrant up BOX01 --no-provision\`